MN.IT Services>Telecom Video>FAQ>Running a Video Conference

 How do I find video rooms that I can borrow or rent?

-Call the Service Desk for help.
+Call the MN.IT Service Management Center for help at 651-297-1111.

 What ports do my Firewall folks need to open for video to work?